 The flanger effect for bass is created in a similar manner to the chorus effect, in that it mixes two or more audio signals together.
 This process is called modulation.
-Flanger is also similar to chorus, in that harmony plays a part in creating the effect.
-It’s also important to point out that just like chorus, the flanger effect is created by mixing an altered audio signal with an unaltered signal.
-The altered signal in flanger, just like chorus is modified with a time delay.
+Flanger is also similar to the chorus, in that harmony plays a part in creating the effect.
+It’s also important to point out that just like the chorus, the flanger effect is created by mixing an altered audio signal with an unaltered signal.
+The altered signal in flanger, just like the chorus is modified with a time delay.

 The flanger effect is most often times compared to the sound of a jet airplane taking off.
 The flanger sound could also be described as being “spacy”.
 Flanger also sounds similar to swirling water going down a drain.

-Flanger is yet another one of those effects that’s not that commonly used by bassists, but is definitely a really fun effect to experiment with.
+Flanger is yet another one of those effects that’s not that commonly used by bassists but is definitely a really fun effect to experiment with.
 The control knobs on most bass flanger pedals allow you to sound anywhere from subtle to out of this world.